riot-ci/RIOT/cpu/esp8266/README.md

 ## SPIFFS Module

-If SPIFFS module is enabled (```ENABLE_SPIFFS=1```), implemented MTD device ```mtd0``` for the build-in SPI flash memory is used together with modules SPIFFS and VFS to realize a file system.
+If SPIFFS module is enabled (```ENABLE_SPIFFS=1```), the implemented MTD device ```mtd0``` for the build-in SPI flash memory is used together with modules SPIFFS and VFS to realize a persistent file system.

 For this purpose, flash memory is formatted as SPIFFS starting at the address ```0x80000``` (512 kbyte) on first boot.
 All sectors up to the last 5 sectors of the flash memory are then used for the file system.
-With a fixed sector size of 4096 bytes, the top address of the SPIFF is ```flash Size - 5 * 4096```, e.g., ```0xfb000``` for a flash memory of 1 MByte.
+With a fixed sector size of 4096 bytes, the top address of the SPIFF is ```flash size - 5 * 4096```, e.g., ```0xfb000``` for a flash memory of 1 MByte.
 The size of the SPIFF then results from ```flash size - 5 * 4096 - 512 kByte```.

 Please refer file ```$(RIOTBASE)/tests/unittests/test-spiffs/tests-spiffs.c``` for more information on how to use SPIFFS and VFS together with a MTD device ```mtd0``` alias ```MTD_0```.

 ## Timer Implementations

 Per default, the **hardware timer implementation** is used.
-In this implementation there is avaibable one timer with only one channel.
+In this implementation there is only one timer with only one channel available.

 If you use the SDK version of the RIOT port (```SDK = 1```), you can activate the **Software-Timer** (```ENABLE_SW_TIMER=1```), which implements one timer with 10 channels.
 The software timer uses SDK software timers to implement various timer channels.
 Although these SDK timers usually have a precision of a few microseconds, they can deviate up to 500 microseconds.
-So if you need a timer with high accuracy, you'll need to use the hardware timer with just one timer channel.
+So if you need a timer with high accuracy, you'll need to use the hardware timer with only one timer channel.

 ## Flash Modes